tomas4/Regression-with-Validation-in-spreadheet/README.md

 The underlying Python script is uploaded separately to the repository, but does not need to be downloaded to use the app.
 All you need is the worksheet file _Regression with validation.ods_ in which the script is embedded already.
 The user needs to install the script's dependencies, however.
 That is Python modules [numpy](https://extensions.libreoffice.org/en/extensions/show/41995), scikit-learn and [pandas](https://extensions.libreoffice.org/en/extensions/show/41998) libraries.
 While it is possible to install numpy and pandas by the linked LO extensions, it is currently not possible for scikit-learn.
 The standard way to [install Python modules into LO Python is using pip](https://github.com/tomas4/Regression-with-Validation-in-spreadheet/edit/main/Installation-of-dependencies.md).
 I work on automation of this process within the app.

 ## Future development plans
-* Dependencies instalation automation (currently working on it)
+* Dependencies installation automation (currently working on it)
 * Non-linear fitting
 * Excel version